 What Should You Do If You See Red Flakes in Your Tap Water?

 Plumbing is designed to develop as little rust as possible.
-Unfortunately, even the best seals can't hold up against corrosion forever, especially if your home has metal plumbing.
-Steel, galvanized metal, and copper can all develop internal corrosion over time, but it can be impossible to spot from the outside until it's eaten through the side of a pipe or connection.
+Rust forms when iron in the pipes oxidizes, leading to the development of rust particles that can contaminate your water supply.
+Unfortunately, even the best seals can’t hold up against corrosion forever, especially if your home has metal plumbing.
+Steel, galvanized metal, and copper can all develop internal corrosion over time, but it can be impossible to spot from the outside until it’s eaten through the side of a pipe or connection.
 The first signs are often:

 1. Red flakes in the water,